This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- For thicker cookies, place the baking sheet in the freezer to chill for about 10 minutes.
+- For slightly thicker cookies, or if you just think that your peanut butter was a little oily and soft, place the baking sheet in the freezer to chill for about 10 minutes.

 - Wet the tines of a salad fork, press into the extra granulated sugar, and then press into a crosshatch pattern on each piece of cookie dough.
 Wet the fork as often as necessary to prevent it from sticking to the cookie dough.
 You can just use the wet tines without the sugar if you prefer.

-- Place the baking sheet in the center of the preheated oven and bake for 8 to 10 minutes, or until the cookies are puffed and the dough no longer glistens on top (although the granulated sugar will glisten where it has clumped).
+- Place the baking sheet in the center of the preheated oven and bake for about 10 minutes, or until the cookies are puffed and the dough no longer glistens on top (although the granulated sugar will glisten where it has clumped).

 Video